mullaasad5420c/newos/docs/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-SAGE-AI can significantly enhance build system stability by:
-- **Automated Testing:** Continuously running tests on different architectures (i386, x86_64, ARM64, RISC-V) to catch architecture-specific issues early.
-- **Predictive Analysis:** Using historical build data, SAGE-AI can predict potential build failures and suggest preemptive fixes.
-- **Real-time Monitoring:** Providing real-time feedback on build processes to quickly identify and resolve issues.

-**Current Status:**
-- Successful builds in the last 7 days: $(git log --since="7 days ago" --oneline | wc -l)
-- Architecture support: i386, x86_64,
+- **Positive Impact:** SAGE-AI can help identify patterns in build failures by analyzing commit histories, build logs, and test results.
+It can suggest optimizations in the build system to reduce flakiness and improve reliability.
+- **Suggestions:** Implement automated build monitoring with SAGE-AI to detect and alert on build failures.
+Use AI to analyze build logs and suggest fixes for recurring issues.
+Regularly update the build system to support the latest architectures (i386, x86_64, ARM64, RISC-V).

+### 🐛 Bug Detection & Resolution
+**AI Assistance in Bug Identification and Fixing:**
+- **Positive Impact:** SAGE-AI can analyze code changes, test results, and

 ---